J.D., LL.M., FDRP. Med- Certified Specialist in Family Mediation, Acc. FM., Cert. F. Med.(416) 593-0210[email protected] Download Hilary's CV

 Hilary is honoured to have been selected to provide government funded family information and mediation services in Toronto’s Superior Court of Justice and Ontario Court of Justice.
 Through mediate393, mediate311 and mediate47, she and several teams of outstanding professionals provide mediation and information services to separating couples in the courts, and subsidized family mediation to all separating couples who seek the service.
 She is dedicated helping the public access these affordable and high quality services.

 A significant focus of Hilary’s work is exploring the impact that imbalances of negotiation power and domestic violence have on dispute resolution, gaining knowledge and skills to manage them and sharing her expertise with colleagues.
 To contribute to a vibrant family dispute resolution community that emphasizes the importance of such dynamics, Hilary and three colleagues co-founded the Family Dispute Resolution Institute (FDRIO) in 2014 which now offers several professional designations and Standards of Practice that built on the “do no harm” principle.
 She is a past Director of the Ontario Association of Family Mediation (OAFM), a Founding Member of Collaborative Practice Toronto and a former chair of the Ontario Bar Association (OBA) ADR Section.
 She is a long time supporter of Family Mediation Canada (FMC) and the Association of Family and Conciliation Courts-Ontario.

-Hilary holds professional designations with the OAFM, the ADR Institute of Ontario, and FDRIO, and, more recently, obtained her FMC designation.
+Hilary holds professional FDR designations with Family Mediation Canada, the Family Dispute Resolution Institute of Ontario, the Ontario Association of Family Mediation and the ADR Institute of Ontario.
 She is the 2014 recipient of the OBA Award of Excellence in ADR.
 Her other passions include her two children, back country camping and canoe tripping and teaching cross country skiing as a certified instructor.